-Eligible students in foster care or formerly in foster care are able to get tuition and fee waivers through an education program called Missouri Reach Tuition Waiver Program.
+Eligible students in foster care are able to get tuition and fee waivers through an education program called Missouri Reach.
 This program is made available through a state statute.
 To date, money has been provided to continue supporting the legislation.

 This program is offered in partnership with the Missouri Department of Higher Education.
 Priority is given to: